 He seems to be storing food as if he won’t find more for a long time, a trait that would serve him well in the wild.
-According to Smithsonian Magazine, their Arabic name translates roughly into an endearing one: Mister Saddlebags.
+According to this Smithsonian Magazine article, their Arabic name translates roughly into quite an endearing one: Mister Saddlebags.

 Watch more skeletons, and more super cute videos, including: